glyphobet/mailboxchart/README.md

 About
 -----

-This is a Python command-line script that creates a chart of mails from a maildir-format mailbox.
+This is a Python command-line script that creates a chart of mails from local Maildir format mailboxes or IMAP4 SSL mailboxes.
 It was designed to show an individual's activity over many years, by processing their sent-mail mailbox.

 The main body of the chart is a scatterplot.
 The vertical axis is minutes, and the horizontal axis is days.
 Each pixel represents a minute.
 If that pixel is white, that means an email was sent in that minute.
 If you're sending more than one email per minute, you have bigger problems.

 The bottom of the chart is a histogram of days.
 Red is the raw histogram; overlaid on that is a rolling seven day average histogram.